preames/public-notes/llvm-riscv-status.rst

 As of May 2023, I'm aware of an odd rash of confirmed or suspected linker errors.
 Listing these all out to simplify tracking:

-* https://github.com/llvm/llvm-project/issues/62535 -- Appears to result in incorrect debug information.
+* [Landed] https://github.com/llvm/llvm-project/issues/62535 -- The fix for this still looks pretty suspect for this.
-* "ld.lld: error: section size decrease is too large" -- Believed to be an overflow on the delta after applying relaxations.
-No patch or reproducer upstream yet.
+* [Landed] https://reviews.llvm.org/D150722 "ld.lld: error: section size decrease is too large"
-* https://reviews.llvm.org/D149432 -- Region sizes are computed before relaxation is done in LLD.
+* [Open] https://reviews.llvm.org/D149432 -- Region sizes are computed before relaxation is done in LLD.
-* Repeat relaxation of symbol aliases in LLD.
-Patch exists, but hasn't made it upstream yet.
+* [Landed[ Repeat relaxation of symbol aliases in LLD.
+Patch posted as https://reviews.llvm.org/D150220, but discussion revealed already fixed (by accident) in https://reviews.llvm.org/D149735.
 * [Undiagnosed] Failure in LTO spec builds, not yet triaged to upstream issue.
 Believe to not overlap with preceeding.